Funeral singers and choirs in Salisbury

 Ensembles & pricing

 We offer everything from a single soloist to a full choir of twelve voices, and can pair singers with an organist, harpist, or string quartet.
-Each musician is personally selected from our roster of over 150 conservatoire-trained performers.
+Each musician is personally selected from our handpicked roster of professional singers and instrumentalists.
 Because every occasion is different, we encourage you to tell us a little about what you have in mind so we can recommend the right ensemble and provide an accurate quote.
 Full details of our standard packages are available on our pricing page.

 “I had no idea where to start with the music — it all felt a bit overwhelming.
 She talked me through a few options and within ten minutes we had it sorted.
 Such a weight off my mind.”